sigsum/sigsum/proposals/2022-10-restructure-ascii-format.md

 names are kept for clarity, and to ensure that future extensions can either be backwards compatible, or fail in an obvious way on version mismatch.

+# Key order

+During sucussion of this proposal, it was suggested that keys should be listed in alphabetic/lexicographic order.
+That would let a general parser validate proper order, and populate an unordered map with keys and values, without knowing the particular details of the message.
+Not included in this proposal because:

+* Repeated keys (always last) would appear out of order, which needs further work to fit in this model.

+* With the very small number of messages, we expect a parser function for each message, with no need for an intermediate step to populate a map with keys and values.